Noisy Interactive Quantum Communication: Results in Other Models

-But we know from \cite{CvDNT98} that any black-box protocol evaluating coherently the $IP_n$ function with small error can be used to transmit $n$ bits of classical information with small probability of error, and that any non-coherent unitary protocol to compute a classical function can be made coherent by doubling the amount of quantum communication (make a pseudo-copy of the output, and then run the protocol backward to get rid of the junk) while keeping the error parameter small.
-Hence, these protocols can be used to transmit $n$-bit strings over a channel of classical capacity $C$ with some small probability of failure, and by consequence for small enough error it requires at least $\frac{1}{C} n$ uses of the channel.
-Since for any small enough error, the communication complexity of $IP_n$ is $\Theta (n), N \in \Theta (n)$ (if the protocol does not waste communication), and $N^\prime \in \Omega (\frac{1}{C} n) = \Omega (\frac{1}{C} N)$ is required for the simulation to succeed.
-Note that we have made the reasonable assumption that we can run the simulation backward over the noisy channel at the same communication cost (or else that we start with a coherent protocol for the inner product function; the restriction of having the protocol compute the function in a coherent way is natural if we want to compose our quantum simulation protocols, since then they may be called on arbitrary quantum inputs).
-Details will appear in a future version of this work.
+By a reduction due to Cleve, van Dam, Nielsen, and Tapp~\cite{CvDNT98}, any protocol evaluating the $\IP_n$ function with small error can be used to transmit $n$ classical bits with small probability of error.
+Hence, any noise-tolerant simulation of such a protocol over a channel of classical capacity $C$ can be used to transmit $n$-bit strings with some small probability of failure.
+As a consequence, for small enough error, the simulation requires at least $\tfrac{1}{C} n$ uses of the channel. \suppress{ Since for any small enough error, the communication complexity of $\IP_n$ is $\Theta (n), N \in \Theta (n)$ (if the protocol does not waste communication), and $N^\prime \in \Omega (\tfrac{1}{C} n) = \Omega (\tfrac{1}{C} N)$ is required for the simulation to succeed. } Note that we have made the reasonable assumption that we can run the simulation backward over the noisy channel at the same communication cost or else that we can start with a coherent protocol for the inner product function.
+The restriction of having protocols compute a function in a coherent way is natural if we wish to compose quantum simulation protocols; then they may be run on arbitrary superpositions of inputs.